What is To Come

 It wasn’t until I was telling my husband about a patient I had one day that I was shook into the reality of my career.

 I had a patient that had sustained MASSIVE trauma from another human-the worst I had seen.
 I told him how this patient was a 3:1 (3 nurses to 1 patient) and how no one got breaks.
 How there were 2 doctors in the room with us (very rare) trying to best care for this patient.
-I described in detail the injuries that I saw, the trauma and horribleness that the patient had sustained.
+I described in detail the injuries that I saw, the trauma, the wounds and horribleness that the patient had sustained.
 I described the family and just really talked about all of the interventions we needed to do to try and save their life, but ultimately we were unsuccessful.

 I talked about the mess of the room, the blood and the objects everywhere as we were having coffee.
 Kevin listened with obvious empathy and sadness on his face, but not shock, as he had unfortunately heard stories like this before.